NiBuch/infosec-careers/interview_questions/networking_questions.md

 specification](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).

    `HEAD` is another request method often seen in the wild, though not nearly as common as `GET` or `POST`.
-It's function is the same as `GET`, except the standards require the server to not return a message body in the response.
-Instead, the server only sends back metadata surrouding the requested resource. `HEAD` is often used in requests with remote exploits, as a means of bypassing IDS and filters that only screen `GET` or `POST` requests.
+Its function is the same as `GET`, except the standards require the server to not return a message body in the response.
+Instead, the server only sends back metadata surrouding the requested resource. `HEAD` is sometimes used in requests with remote exploits, as a means of bypassing IDSs and filters that only screen `GET` or `POST` requests.